irenepapaspyratos/ebay-project-part1/README.md

 1. Clone/Copy/Download this repository
 1. Navigate to the project directory and update/install the composer.json with `composer install`
 1. Copy the `.env.example` file to a new file called `.env` and fill in your eBay API credentials
+1. Edit the variables in the `config.php` file according to your requirements

 ## Learn More